-People who snore loudly are often the target of bad jokes and middle of the night elbow thrusts; but snoring is no laughing matter.
-Obstructive breathing patterns during sleep occur in approximately 45Yo of the population and can range from snoring to periods of true apnea, where breathing ceases for a brief period of time.
-Obstructive sleep apnea can lead to excessive daytime sleepiness, poor work performance and such cardiovascular disorders as hypertension, arrhythmias and congestive heart failure.
+Snoring and obstructive breathing patterns during sleep occur in a significant section of the population and can range from snoring to periods of true apnea, where breathing ceases for a brief period of time.
+Obstructive Sleep Apnea can lead to excessive daytime sleepiness, poor work performance, and such cardiovascular disorders like hypertension, arrhythmias, and congestive heart failure.
 Oral and maxillofacial surgeons are trained to diagnose and treat this condition.

 Facial Cosmetic Surgery

-Their surgical and dental background and their ability to reconstruct facial structures damaged through trauma have made oral and maxillofacial surgeons attuned to the importance of harmony between facial appearance and function.
-Before any cosmetic procedure is performed, the oral and maxillofacial surgeon will request a thorough medical history to evaluate the patient's overall general health.
+Study of patient’s surgical and dental background and ability to reconstruct facial structures damaged through trauma have added to the expertise of oral and maxillofacial surgeons.
+Before any cosmetic procedure is performed, the oral and maxillofacial surgeon will request a thorough medical history to evaluate the patient’s overall general health.

 Panel of Doctors